ShixiangWang/sigminer/README.md

   - supports a standard pipeline for identification of two types of
     signatures: SBS signature and copy number signature
+  - supports two methods for calling copy number signatures: one is from Macintyre et al. 2018 and the other is created by us
   - supports association and group analysis and visualization for signatures
+  - supports a bayesian variant of NMF algorithm to enable optimal inferences for the number of signatures through the automatic relevance determination technique from **SignatureAnalyzer** package
   - supports two plot styles for signature profile: ‘default’ (like **SignatureAnalyzer** package) and ‘cosmic’ (like **COSMIC** database)
   - supports two types of signatrue exposures: relative exposure (relative contribution of signatures in each sample) and absolute exposure (estimated variation records of signatures in each sample)
-  - supports basic summary and visualization for profile of mutation and copy number data
+  - supports basic summary and visualization for profile of mutation (powered by **maftools**) and copy number data
   - supports parallel computation by R packages **foreach**, **future** and **NMF**
   - efficient code powered by R packages **data.table**, **dtplyr** and